gmulea1/gmulea1.github.io/README.md

 The Commercial and Industrial Zones dominate the first mile from the River with a moderate amount of Residential and low Open Space.
 While Commercial and Industrial occupy the same percent of area they do not occupy the same Geographical areas.
 Commercial Zones occupies the area near to the North of the River (the center of Baltimore City) while the Industrial Zones occupy the majority of the area South of the city along the River.

 As distance increases from the River; Commercial and Industrial Zoning decreases and Residential Zoning increases rapidly.
 Open Space increases and has a small peak at 3 miles and then decreases over the rest of distance.
 Residential Zones Dominate the area after 3/4 miles away from the River, and reach almost 90% of the total zoning area.

 ---

 Lastly, I created a grid of hexagons to be used for 3D Viewing.
 I used a spatial zone to join the grid to the percent of each zone.
 Using Qgis2threejs plugin in QGIS I created a 3D image of the relative percent colored by the type of zoning.
 This best shows the sharp increase in the Residential Zoning as you move further from the River.

 ![Image]( gmulea1.github.io/hex1.JPG "3D View of Baltimore City") [3D Image Download](gmulea1.github.io/hex.gltf)

+###### Gregory Mulea